Pharma Spin-off Taps WWT for IT Infrastructure Build with "Impossible" Deadline

 To begin this complex journey, we established an Enterprise Architecture framework as the foundation of the spin-off's new IT infrastructure program.

-Following this alignment, WWT’s Mergers and Acquisitions (M&A) team of cross-discipline experts met with the spin-off’s executives to create guiding principles, map capabilities, build strategies, and form roadmaps and standards for the program.
+Following this alignment, WWT's M&A team of cross-discipline experts met with the spin-off's executives to create guiding principles, map capabilities, build strategies, and form roadmaps and standards for the program.
 Learnings from these critical steps helped WWT design the initial reference architectures for the new IT infrastructure build.

 We then formed a strategic M&A delivery team, pulling in WWT advisory and execution experts skilled in technical domain knowledge, business and problem-solving capabilities, and project management.
 This team elevated key discussion, decision and program inflection points to the new entity's leaders.
 They also showcased top solution options while providing advisory insights relative to the decision process across all relevant technology domains.